phpredis/phpredis/README.markdown

 ### lSize
 -----
-Returns the size of a list identified by Key.
+_**Description**_: Returns the size of a list identified by Key.
 If the list didn't exist or is empty, the command returns 0.
 If the data type identified by Key is not a list, the command return `FALSE`.

 ##### *Parameters*
 *Key*